sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   long tables their headers will float at the top of the screen to remind you of the column headings.

+* Tables stack vertically on portrait smartphones: If selected, tables will will stack all of their columns vertically for each row and devices with a viewport < 480px (portrait smartphones).
+This allows tables to be viewed without them overflowing off to the right.

 * Open records in a new browser tab: Open all records in their own browser tabs.